johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

     }
 }
 ```
 The completed shell can be compiled using `gcc` in the following manner: `gcc shell.c -o shell`.
 If you wish to generate an executable file with debugging information for use with `gdb`, compile the shell using the `-g` option: `gcc -g shell.c -o shell`.
-Alternatively, if you're following along using the shell repository, running make will compile the shell as in the first example.
+Alternatively, if you're using the shell's repository, running `make` will compile the shell as in the first example.

 ## Reaping Child Processes & Avoiding Zombies
 When a child process terminates, `wait()` signals to the operating system that it has completed.
 This permits the operating system to *reap* the process.
 In turn, freeing system resources used to maintain the process' state (e.g. process control block).